ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion: Related Work

-A significant body of research has demonstrated the success of Transformer models \cite{vaswani2017attention} in natural language processing.
-Furthermore, with the recent advances in multimodal machine learning, many works have employed Transformer models in multimodal settings, demonstrating improvements on various multimodal tasks \cite{lu2019vilbert, li2019visualbert, huang2021seeing}.
-In general, multimodal transformers learn a joint representation of multiple modalities through different architectures.
-These pre-trained models can later be applied to various multimodal downstream tasks such as visual question answering \cite{antol2015vqa}, visual entailment \cite{xie2019visual}, visual commonsense reasoning \cite{zellers2019recognition}, vision-language navigation \cite{anderson2018vision}, \etc
+\textbf{Multimodal Transformers.} Transformer~\cite{vaswani2017attention} models have achieved remarkable success in natural language processing and have been effectively adapted in multimodal settings~\cite{team2023gemini,liu2024visual,xu-etal-2023-multiinstruct,huangembodied,wahed2024fine,zhang2024mm}, demonstrating improvements on various multimodal tasks, including visual question answering \cite{antol2015vqa} and vision-language navigation \cite{anderson2018vision}.
 Embodied vision-language planning tasks are inherently multimodal and require jointly learning representations of multiple modalities such as instructions, the sequence of observations along the corresponding trajectory, and the sequence of actions.
-This leads to the use of multimodal transformer architectures designed explicitly for embodied vision-language planning \cite{li2019robust, hao2020towards, chen2021history,pashevich2021episodic}. \citet{hao2020towards} presents the first pre-training and fine-tuning paradigm for vision-navigation tasks using multimodal transformers. \citet{pashevich2021episodic} utilizes separate encoders for language, vision, and action to encode modality-specific information and then uses two multimodal transformer layers to fuse the information from the separate encoders.
+This leads to the use of multimodal Transformer architectures designed explicitly for embodied vision-language planning \cite{hao2020towards,chen2021history,pashevich2021episodic,huangembodied}.
+The Episodic Transformer (E.T.)~\cite{pashevich2021episodic} utilizes separate encoders for language, vision, and action to encode modality-specific information and proposes a lightweight multimodal Transformer for vision-language planning.
 Building upon the success of multimodal Transformer models in embodied vision-language planning tasks, our work aims to build an embodied agent that can learn when and what questions to ask during task performance.